How Stretching Can Improve Muscle Growth

 Fascial stretching is more rigorous than regular stretching but the results can be amazing.
 When you stretch hard enough to cause the fascia to expand, you will really feel it!
 When you are stretching the fascia, you should feel a powerful pulling sensation and pressure as the muscle works against the fascia to expand it.

 Be sure you do not stretch so hard that you cause the muscle to tear or cause injury to yourself.
 You will rapidly learn to distinguish the difference between a good stretch and a bad stretch.
 You should not feel any sharp pain, just a steady pull.

-Hold each stretch for at least 30 to 45 seconds as you must give your fascia time to be affected by the stretch.
+Hold each stretch for at least 45 seconds to a minute as you must give your fascia time to be affected by the stretch.
 Stretch hard like this only when you have a fully pumped muscle as you must give your fascia a reason to expand.
-If your muscles aren't pumped, just stretch normally.
+If your muscles aren’t pumped, just stretch normally.